Joseph Stiglitz: Greek debt crisis

 In 2010, Stiglitz acted as an advisor to the Greek government during the Greek debt crisis.
 He appeared on Bloomberg TV for an interview on the risks of Greece defaulting, in which he stated that he was very confident that Greece would not default.
 He went on to say that Greece was under "speculative attack" and though it had "short-term liquidity problems ... and would benefit from Solidarity Bonds", the country was "on track to meet its obligations".

 The next day, during a BBC interview, Stiglitz stated that "there's no problem of Greece or Spain meeting their interest payments".
 He argued nonetheless, that it would be desirable and needed for all of Europe to make a clear statement of belief in social solidarity and that they "stand behind Greece".
-Confronted with the statement: "Greece's difficulty is that the magnitude of debt is far greater than the capacity of the economy to service", Stiglitz replied, "That's rather absurd".
+Confronted with the statement: "Greece's difficulty is that the magnitude of debt is far greater than the capacity of the economy to service", Stiglitz replied, "That's absurd".

 In 2012, Stiglitz described the European austerity plans as a "suicide-pact".
 In 2015, he said that the programmer of austerity in Greece had been "an enormous mistake", that the International Monetary Fund, European Central Bank and the European Commission had "criminal responsibility for causing a major recession".
 He argued that Greek debt should be written off.